marcpaterno/spack_retreat/revised_work.md

    Is a *base release* a spack environment?
 1. Are these scripts ones that we need to maintain for our own development needs?
 2. Are these scripts ones that we will support for experiments' use?
-3. In the SCO model we will not maintain base releases for experiments' use.
+3. In the source code only model we will not maintain base releases for experiments' use.
-4. Does this go away in the SCO model?
+4. Does this go away in the source code only model?

 ### n_010: Test release {#test_release}